Loves Me Not

 "Loves Me Not" is a song by Russian music duo t.A.T.u..
 It was a planned fourth single for the album Dangerous and Moving.
-However, due to the group leaving Universal Records, the song's release was postponed, then later cancelled in all countries, except for a limited release in France.
-Even though it was cancelled, it is available on some countries' iTunes Music Store with only the original song.
+However, due to the group leaving Universal Records, the song's release was postponed, then later cancelled in all countries, except France, where it received a limited release.
+A very small number of singles were printed and sold in France, using the same photo from the "Gomenasai" single.

 Unlike most of the duo's songs, "Loves Me Not" and "All About Us" exist exclusively in English; there is no Russian-language version of either song, and English versions were included on the Russian version of the album.
 A video of the group performing the song at "Glam As You" in Paris was aired on a few television stations worldwide.
-Music and lyrics by Andy Kubiszewski and Ed Buller.
-Cover photo taken by Bryan Adams.
+The music and lyrics were composed by Andy Kubiszewski and Ed Buller, while the cover photo for the single release was taken by Bryan Adams.

-Although the song was first seen on Dangerous and Moving, it is considered the only single from The Best.
-A very small number of singles were printed and sold in France, using the same photo from the "Gomenasai" single.
-An alternate version of the song can be found on Люди Инвалиды (Lyudi invalidy).
+Two versions of the song were released: a dance/electro version that can be found on Lyudi Invalidy (Люди Инвалиды), and a rock version that appears on Dangerous and Moving.